 The Company is incorporated under the Business Corporation Act (Ontario) with continuance under the Canadian Business Corporations Act.
-The Company has six subsidiaries, 100% owned, that continue to operate as separate entities, and are consolidated for financial purposes.
+The Company has six subsidiaries, 100% owned, that continue to operate as seperate entities, and are consolidated for financial purposes.
 The status of each subsidiary is as follows:

-Arch Clinical Pty Ltd. (Australia) has been used a a vehicle to conduct Phase I human trials in Australia.
+Arch Clinical Pty Ltd. (Australia) has been used as a vechile to conduct Phase 1 human trails in Australia.
 A dose escalation trial was conducted in early 2023 and is now complete.